crystal-garage/lustra/README.md

 - [ ] You're not willing to use on PostgreSQL
 - [ ] You look for a minimalist ORM / Data Mapper
-- [ ] You need something which doesn't evolve, with breaking changes.
-      Lustra is still in alpha but starting to mature !

 ## Features